-Listen to "Paul and Elizabeth Kaiser on Healing our Soil, and Going Beyond Organic," A Craftsmanship Artisan Interview | Craftsmanship Magazine Skip to content
+Listen to "Paul and Elizabeth Kaiser on Healing our Soil, and Going Beyond Organic" | Craftsmanship Magazine Skip to content

 Narrated by Todd Oppenheimer

-In this episode of our Artisan Interview audio series, Todd Oppenheimer sits down with Paul and Elizabeth Kaiser, a husband-and-wife farming team who have been at the forefront of a promising approach to growing food called regenerative agriculture.
-Hear how the movement they helped start could slow climate change; some mind boggling results from recent testing on their soil and produce; and how they harness Mother Nature to make their land more productive than any human technology ever could.
+In this episode of our Artisan Interview audio series, Todd Oppenheimer sits down with Paul and Elizabeth Kaiser, a husband-and-wife farming team who have been at the forefront of the regenerative agriculture movement.
+Hear how regenerative techniques help fight the effects of climate disruption; some of the mind-boggling results they found in testing their soil and produce; and how they harness Mother Nature to make their land more productive than any human technology ever could. photo by Michael Woolsey Photography

 Craftsmanship Quarterly is excited to provide this transcript to increase the accessibility of our content.
 If you are able, however, we strongly encourage you to listen to the audio version of the podcast, which includes nuances and emotion that are not evident on the page.
 This transcript was created using a combination of automated transcription software and human transcribers.
 As such, it may contain minor errors or inconsistencies.
 Please check the corresponding audio before quoting in print.